KSTP-TV: Logo

 KSTP-TV has used its "groovy 5" logo or variations on it since April 1969—it is the longest-used station logo in the Upper Midwest.
 By 1982, the design contained a white '5' on a red rounded edge square background.
 The number was italicized for a time in the mid-to-late 1980s.
 In the early 1990s, the logo endured a more dramatic makeover, with a gold colored '5' on a blue ABC-style disc (with either the call letters or the Eyewitness News name imprinted upon it), with the center colored in green.
 By the late 1990s, a brighter logo—still with a gold '5'—returned to the rectangular look, adding a black ABC logo.
-From 2004 to late 2014, a white '5' was used on a red parallelogram, also featuring the ABC logo.
+In the 2000s through mid-2010s, a white '5' was used on a red parallelogram, also featuring the ABC logo.
 On November 30, 2014, the logo was redesigned, and now features the "groovy 5" logo in blue with red lines circling the left part of the logo, with the ABC logo again.
-On March 22, 2021, the logo got its current redesign, putting a white 5 inside a red "app" shaped square with rounded corners (an updated version of the 1982–1986 logo).
+On March 22, 2021, the logo got its current redesign, putting a white 5 inside a red "app" shaped square with rounded corners (an updated version of the 1982–1986 logo), similar to the logo used in the 2000s.
 An updated graphics and music package debuted on the same day.